 ESU also has two historically black sororities: Sigma Gamma Rho Sorority, Inc. and Zeta Phi Beta Sorority, Inc. The process for joining Sigma Gamma Rho or Zeta Phi Beta is separate from the National Panhellenic recruitment process.
 If you are interested in learning more about Sigma Gamma Rho or Zeta Phi Beta, contact one of the officers here.

-If you still have any questions about Greek Life that were not answered on this page or on any of the Greek Life web pages, you are welcome to call the Center for Student Involvement at (620) 341-5481.
+If you still have any questions about Fraternity & Sorority Life that were not answered on this page or on any of the Fraternity & Sorority Life web pages, you are welcome to call the Center for Student Involvement at (620) 341-5481.